gcallah/BookReviews/hume.md

 to modern economics, how is it relevant to our evaluation of Hume's status as an economist that *someone else* had developed it before he wrote about economics?
-The authors generally make a good case for Hume's importance in the history of economics, so what is the point of introducing irrelevancies like these into the discussion?
+The authors generally make a good case for Hume's importance in the history of economics, so why introduce irrelevancies like these into the discussion?

-Hume's own take on the status of natural laws -- that we have no real knowledge of causes, and no reason to think natural laws always have and always will hold -- clearly undermines his argument against accepting evidence for miracles (they violate natural laws, so we should never believe in them).
+Although the focus of this work is not on Hume's metaphysics, I note that Hume's own take on the status of natural laws -- that we have no real knowledge of causes, and no reason to think natural laws always have and always will hold -- clearly undermines his argument against accepting evidence for miracles (they violate natural laws, so we should never believe in them).
-Since the authors discuss both of these aspects of Hume's thought, they ought to have noted this inconsistency.
+Since the authors discuss both of these aspects of Hume's thought, it might have been useful to point out this inconsistency.

 The authors do not seem to realize that Holy Eucharist and Reconciliation are